Woman of the Year (1942) was a pivotal film for Katharine Hepburn.

 “Not me, boy, I don’t want to get mixed up with anything like that.”

-In fact, Katharine Hepburn was pretty sure Spence found her to be “of ambiguous sexuality” when they first met.
-As Kate herself put it,
+Kate, in her own words, was pretty sure that Spence found her to be “of ambiguous sexuality” when they first met:

 “I think that you imagined that I was a lesbian.
 But not for long.”